NikhilDendeti/edge-candidates-market-place/backend/API_SPEC.md

    - Returns all database fields with anonymization applied
    - Names are aliased (e.g., "NE Can-01")
    - Email and phone are masked
-   - Resume URLs and recording URLs are redacted (empty array)
+   - Resume URLs and report URLs are redacted (empty array)
+   - Interview recording URLs are included as-is
    - All assessment and interview details with nested structures
    - Matches database schema exactly